-Unsuccessful applicants may reapply by repeating the admission process.

-A new application form, a new personal statement and new letters of recommendation must be submitted to St. Matthew's University School of Medicine.
-We are here to help you through this process.

-We are open to both traditional and non-traditional applicants, so we truly encourage your application.
+- Unsuccessful applicants may reapply by repeating the admission process. personal statement and new letters of recommendation must be submitted to St. Matthew's University School of Medicine.
+We are here to help you through - We are open to both traditional and non-traditional applicants, so we truly encourage your application.
 Due to our rolling admissions, there is no deadline to apply.
 However, seats in each class are competitive and early applicants will have the advantage of securing a place in the semester of their choice.
-Semesters begin in September, January and May.

-All immigration and other documentation must be received at the U.S. Admissions Office no later than 30 days before the start of term.
+Semesters begin in September, January and May. - All immigration and other documentation must be received at the U.S. Admissions Office no later than 30 days before the start of term.
 See calendar for the schedule.